Key Takeaways

 Q. How do FinTech apps make money?

-Q. How to validate FinTech application ideas?
+Q. How do you validate a FinTech app idea?

 Q. What are some examples of financial apps?